 Two months into their first NHL season, on Dec.
 8, 1967, the California Seals officially changed their name to the Oakland Seals.
 In 1970, they changed their name to the California Golden Seals after two games as the Bay Area Seals.
 The team eventually became the Cleveland Barons in 1976 only to cease operations two years later.

-Mike Richter led the New York Rangers to a 4-0 win, on Dec.
-8, 1991, over the Bruins.
-It was Richter’s second career shutout and the Rangers first over Boston since Ed Giacomin did it in 1969.
+Mike Richter led the New York Rangers to a 4-0 win over the Bruins on Dec.
+8, 1991.
+It was Richter’s second career shutout and the Rangers’ first over Boston since Ed Giacomin did it in 1969.

-On this same night, there was a trio of personal milestones reached in the Blackhawks 7-2 win over the North Stars, which extended their home unbeaten streak over Minnesota to 14 games (11-0-3).
-First, Steve Larmer played in his 750th straight game and scored three goals and added two assists.
+On this same night, there was a trio of personal milestones reached in the Blackhawks’ 7-2 win over the North Stars, who extended their home unbeaten streak over Minnesota to 14 games (11-0-3).
+First, Steve Larmer played in his 750th straight game and scored three goals, and added two assists.
 This was the third straight game in which the Blackhawks had a player score a hat trick.
 Jeremy Roenick chipped with his 100th career goal and two assists.
 Also, Brian Bellows scored the 300th goal of his career in the losing offer.

-The Montreal Canadiens named Pierre Turgeon as their new team captain, replacing Mike Keane, who was traded to the Colorado Avalanche two days earlier.
+The Montreal Canadiens named Pierre Turgeon as their new team captain on Dec.
+8, 1995, replacing Mike Keane, who was traded to the Colorado Avalanche two days earlier.
 He became the 22nd captain in franchise history.

-The Calgary Flames set an NHL record, on Dec.
+The Calgary Flames set an NHL record on Dec.
 8, 2001, by running up 190 penalty minutes (PIM) during the third period of a 4-0 loss to the visiting Mighty Ducks.
 Current Blues head coach Craig Berube led the way with 33 PIM.
-Some of the other main offenders were Scott Nichol with 31 PIM and San Jose Sharks head coach Bob Boughner and Denis Gauthier with 29 PIM each.
+Some of the other main offenders were Scott Nichol with 31 PIM and Detroit Red Wings associate coach Bob Boughner and Denis Gauthier with 29 PIM each.
 In all, the teams combined for 309 penalty minutes in the game.

 On Dec.
-8, 2017, Jagr played in his 1,500th game and scored a goal and added an assist in a 2-1 New Jersey Devils’ win over the Carolina Hurricanes.
+8, 2017, Jagr played in his 1,500th game and scored a goal, and added an assist in a 2-1 New Jersey Devils’ win over the Carolina Hurricanes.
 He was the 15th NHLer to play in his 1,500th game and the sixth to have multiple points in it.
-He joined a very impressive club to do so that included Gordie Howe, Alex Delvecchio, Johnny Bucyk, Larry Murphy and Mark Messier.
+He joined a very impressive club to do so, including Gordie Howe, Alex Delvecchio, Johnny Bucyk, Larry Murphy, and Mark Messier.

 Happy Birthday to You

-There were 15 other current and former NHL players, besides Berenson (81), who were born on this date.
-The most notable of the bunch are Ted Irvine (76), Darrin Shannon (51), Drew Doughty (31), Mattias Janmark (28), Thatcher Demko (25) and the late Hall of Famer Marty Barry.
+There were 16 other current and former NHL players, besides Berenson (83), who were born on this date.
+The most notable of the bunch are Ted Irvine (78), Darrin Shannon (53), Drew Doughty (33), Mattias Janmark (30), Thatcher Demko (27), Joshua Dunne (24), and the late Hall of Famer Marty Barry.